Brian-Demon/Scheduled-Tweets/README.md

 # Scheduled Tweets

+Created by Brian Matejka following the tutorial created by Chris Oliver for GoRails.
-Created by Chris Oliver for GoRails.
+Originally Created by Chris Oliver for GoRails.
+More info below:

 Learn Ruby on Rails
 In this tutorial, we cover the basics of web development with Ruby on Rails.